Jordy1311/portfolio-0.1/README.md

 # portfolio_0.1
-My first go at making a website
+My first go at making a website.
+Purely here for reminiscing.